adam-pawelek/Distributed-PE-Processor-ETL/README.md

    ENTRYPOINT ["python3", "main.py"]
    CMD ["10000"]
    ```
 This means by default 10000 files will be downloaded unless the command in the docker-compose.prod.yaml overrides it (as in the example where it's set to 1000000).
+Attention: The number of files to be downloaded should be less than the number of files in the S3 bucket.

 ### Accessing the Applications
 - **Spark Master Dashboard:** [http://localhost:8080/](http://localhost:8080/)